 - Carry out activities that meet Centraide’s agency funding criteria and are in accordance with the guidelines set forth in the document entitled

 Does your agency meet all these criteria and do you wish to receive funding from Centraide?

-Follow up on your grant application
+Follow up on your registration

-Several hundred community agencies are registered with the bank of agencies eligible for Centraide funding.
+Several hundred community agencies are registered with the Bank of agencies eligible for Centraide funding.
 To facilitate the management of this bank, the following procedure is applied:

 The applicant agency’s eligibility for Centraide funding is evaluated.

 Centraide will inform you of the reasons for its non-eligibility.